-Based on recommendations from the Centers for Disease Control and Prevention (CDC), Florida Department of Health the lead agency regarding Coronavirus/COVID-19 in Florida, and in close consultation with the Seminole County Office of Emergency Management, the City of Sanford provides the following temporary closures and cancellations, effective immediately:
+Based on recommendations from the Centers for Disease Control and Prevention (CDC), Florida Department of Health the lead agency regarding Coronavirus/COVID-19 in Florida, and in close consultation with the Seminole County Office of Emergency Management, the City of Sanford provides the following information regarding programs, facilities and Parks.

 520 East 1st Street